sw-craftsmanship-dojo/runbook/python-repository.md

 git commit -m "initial commit
 ```

 We don't have a remote repository yet to push it to.
-You can do that by going to https://github.com in your browser and create a new repository called atm.
+You can do that by going to https://github.com in your browser and creating a new repository called atm.

 Once created you will have instructions on what to do next.
 One set of instructions will have a message:

 > …or push an existing repository from the command line

-You can copy the three commands and run from your terminal in VSCode.
+You can copy the three commands and run them from your terminal in VSCode.

 Now that you've pushed your code, refresh your page in your browser and you should see all of the files there.